 As you wander through the sprawling Luxor temple complex in Karnak, listening to the guides rattling off historic events, the names of Egyptian Pharaohs, kingdoms and dynasties will become a tangle in your head.

 From the statues of the Pharaohs to an avenue of sphinxes, everything in Karnak is huge.

 It’s even more surreal to be wandering through temples that the ancient Egyptians constructed over 4000 years ago.

 It was built by 30 pharaohs, from 1965BC and tool about 1500 years to complete.

-I can certainly see how these temples have inspired writers and movie makers.
+It’s easy to see how these temples have inspired writers and movie makers.

 They loved to eat lettuce and it was common for them to marry their sisters.

 This was where the ancient Egyptians believed God lived while on earth.

-Valley of the Kings
+3- Valley of the Kings